dotnet/docs-maui/docs/get-started/first-app.md

 ## Next steps

-In this tutorial, you've learnt how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 17.3 on Windows.
+In this tutorial, you've learnt how to create and run your first .NET Multi-platform App UI (.NET MAUI) app.

-To learn the fundamentals of building an app with .NET MAUI, and more advanced topics such as local data storage and invoking REST-based web services, see [Build mobile and desktop apps with .NET MAUI](/learn/paths/build-apps-with-dotnet-maui/).
+To learn the fundamentals of building an app with .NET MAUI, see [Create a .NET MAUI app](~/tutorials/notes-app/index.md).